 Michelle Schwartz is the Instructional Design and Research Strategist at the Learning and Teaching Office.
 She provides research support for all LTO programming, and develops the content for the LTO's website, newsletters, and Teaching Tips documents.
-Her primary responsibilities include developing workshops and training materials in support of e-Learning and open access education at Ryerson, as well as coordinating Ryerson's university level Teaching Awards.
+Her primary responsibilities include developing workshops and training materials in support of open access education and Universal Design for Learning (UDL) at Ryerson, as well as coordinating Ryerson's university level Teaching Awards.

-Michelle has a BA in Art History from New York University and received her MLIS from Long Island University, where she specialized in Archives and Records Management.
+Michelle has a BA in Art History from New York University and received her MLIS from Long Island University.
 She is a Research Fellow at Ryerson's Centre for Digital Humanities, where she co-directs the Lesbian and Gay Liberation in Canada project.
 She is also an editor for Shameless Magazine, an independent Canadian voice for young women and trans youth.